dlang/dmd/test/README.md

 }
 ```

+Test parameters can be restricted to certain targets by adding a brace-enclosed
+condition after the name, i.e. `REQUIRED_ARGS(<condition>): ...`.
+The `<condition>`
+consists of the target operating system followed by an optional model suffix,
+e.g. `linux`, `win32mscoff`, `freebsd64`.

+Valid platforms:
+- win
+- linux
+- osx
+- freebsd
+- dragonflybsd
+- netbsd

+Valid models:
+- 32
+- 32mscoff  (windows only)
+- 64

 The following is a list of all available settings:

     ARG_SETS:            sets off extra arguments to invoke $(DMD) with (seperated by ';').